10 of the most endangered animals in Australia

 6. Western ringtail possums

 The critically endangered western ringtail possum is an arboreal possum, spending most of its time feeding, resting, and socializing high in the forest canopy.
-They are only found in the southwestern part of Western Australia and have disappeared from most of their original range due to habitat loss from land clearing and logging and predators such as foxes and cats.
+Western ringtail possums are only found in the southwestern part of Western Australia and have disappeared from most of their original range.
+They have fallen victim to habitat loss from land clearing and logging, as well as predators such as foxes and cats.

 During heatwaves, the possums can be susceptible to burns on their paws as they try to find shelter by crossing hot surfaces.
 Severe burns can significantly challenge this arboreal species’ movements and climbing ability.
 IFAW provides emergency assistance to local rescue groups to support the immediate veterinary treatment of the burns to allow these critically endangered animals the greatest chance to recover and be returned to the wild.